blockydevs/inter-systems-poc/README.md

 ```bash
 docker run --name iris -d --publish 1972:1972 --publish 52773:52773 containers.intersystems.com/intersystems/iris-community:2024.3
 ```
 2. Go into `http://localhost:52773/csp/sys/UtilHome.csp` and login with `SuperUser\SYS` account in order to change default password
 3. Change password in `application.properties` file
-4. Build and run app
+4. Build and run app `gradle build`
 5. Go into `http://localhost:8080/swagger-ui/index.html` in order to test and use endpoints
+6. To run test use `gradle test`